 The hypervisor extension depends on an "I" base integer ISA with 32 x registers (RV32I or RV64I), not RV32E, which has only 16 x registers.
-CSR mtval must not be hardwired to zero.
+CSR mtval must not be hardwired to zero, and satp.MODE must not be hardwired to Bare.